Brentwood, California: Brentwood City Council Seats

-The Mayor of Brentwood is Susannah Meyer, the former Vice-Mayor; the current Vice-Mayor is Pa'tanisha Pierson (D2)*.
-The rest of the Brentwood City Council seats are fill by Faye Maloney (D1)*, Jovita Mendoza (D3)*, and Tony Oerlemans (D4)*.
+The Mayor of Brentwood is Susannah Meyer, the former Vice-Mayor; the current Vice-Mayor is Pa'tanisha Pierson (D2).
+(Note: The "D_" is representing "District_".)
+The rest of the Brentwood City Council seats are fill by Faye Maloney (D1), Jovita Mendoza (D3), and Tony Oerlemans (D4).

 Brentwood Police Department (BPD)

 Brentwood established its own City Police Department in 1948, when it was primarily a small agricultural community.
 The first police vehicles was the Ford cars, purchased from Brentwood Motors (now Bill Brandt Ford).
-Today, It now serves an area of 14 sqmi, divided into 4 geographic areas.
-The police department's current fleet included the Ford Police Interceptor Utility vehicles, motorcycles, and a Emergency Rescue Vehicle.
+Today, it serves an area of 14 sqmi, divided into four geographic areas.
+The police department's current fleet included the Ford Police Interceptor Utility vehicles, motorcycles, and an Emergency Rescue Vehicle.

-The Brentwood Police Department was located at 9100 Brentwood Blvd since 2005.
+The Brentwood Police Department was located at 9100 Brentwood Blvd beginning in 2005.
 Tim Herbert is the current police chief, appointed in Sept 2022.

 Fire Protection

 Fire protection is provided by the Contra Costa County Fire Protection District (CCCFPD), who annexed East Contra Costa Fire Protection District (ECCFPD) in 2022.
 This district reports to the Contra Costa County Board of Supervisors.
 Resources are shared with the communities of Oakley, Bethel Island, Knightsen, Byron and Discovery Bay.
 It also covers certain unincorporated areas of the county.
-The fire district is headquartered in the Brentwood City Hall building.
+The fire district was headquartered in the Brentwood City Hall building.
+Prior to the East Contra Costa Fire Protection District, Brentwood was served by the East Diablo Fire Protection District from 1984 to 2002.
+Prior to this, the Brentwood Fire Protection District from 1928 to 1984 protected the area.

 The fire district had to close two fire stations in 2015 because of funding issues.
 This has left only three stations to cover an area of 249 square miles.
 One station remains open in Brentwood, Oakley, and Discovery Bay.